AGTTeam/ProLogueData/patch_readme.txt

                                 ONLINE METHOD
                          ============================

+-Login, or create an account at ROMhacking.net
--On the ROMhacking.net download page, navigate to "Patch Online NOW!" under the 'Links' header.
+-On the patch download page, navigate to "Patch Online NOW!" under the 'Links' header (only visible to registered users).
 -Upload your copy of the ROM using the "Choose File" button.
 -Click "Apply Patch", and wait for the download to complete.
 You should now have a patched copy of the ROM, labelled '-input source- (patched)'.